What makes a good search profile?

 - Weapons planning software

-Most small web design companies would not want to see any of these bids but same code is used for all types of custom programming services.
-Administrators can change the Neoserra behavior and prevent codes from being transferred from the client record to the search profile.
+Most small web design companies would not want to see any of these bids but this same code is used for all types of custom programming services.
+Administrators can change the Neoserra behavior and prevent codes from being transferred from the client record in Neoserra to the bid match search profile.

 How will I know which keywords to use?